-Clement Clarke Moore (1779 - 1863) wrote the poem Twas the night before Christmas also called "A Visit from St. Nicholas" in 1822.
+Clement Clarke Moore (1779 - 1863) wrote the poem Twas the night before Christmas also called "A Visit from St. Nicholas" in

+1822.
 It is now the tradition in many American families to read the poem every Christmas Eve.
-The poem 'Twas the night before with a sleigh or reindeers!
+The poem 'Twas the night before Christmas' has redefined our image of Christmas and Santa Claus.
+Prior to the creation of the story of 'Twas the night before Christmas' St. Nicholas, the patron saint of children, had never been associated with a sleigh or reindeers!